Thought LeadershipJuly 8, 2026

 The BRD is the document that gets a project funded.
 In enterprise organizations, it is often required for any project that exceeds a certain budget threshold.
 The audience is business stakeholders, finance, and executive leadership, not engineers or designers.

 BRDs are most common in large enterprises, regulated industries (healthcare, finance, government), and organizations where IT and business are separate departments.
 In product-led companies, the BRD's function (business justification, ROI analysis) is often incorporated into the PRD's Goals section or handled through a separate business case document.
+If you need to write a standalone BRD, our guide to Business Requirements Documents covers the structure, audience, and common pitfalls.

 What Is a PRD (Product Requirements Document)?